-Pembrolizumab is given as an IV infusion into your arm, typically at your oncologist's office.
-The drug is usually given every three weeks (but can be given every six weeks) and will be continued for as long as you tolerate it, and the melanoma doesn't progress.
+Pembrolizumab is given as an IV infusion into your arm or other access point to a vein (eg, a port), typically at your treating hospital.
+The drug can be given either every three or six weeks and will be continued for as long as you tolerate it, and the melanoma doesn't progress.
 The infusion lasts for 30 minutes.

-Nivolumab is given as an intravenous (IV) infusion into your arm, typically at your oncologist's office.
-The drug is usually given every two weeks (but can be given every four weeks) and will be continued for as long as you tolerate it, and the melanoma doesn't progress.
+Nivolumab is given as an intravenous (IV) infusion into your arm, typically at your treating hospital.
+The drug can be given every two or four weeks and will be continued for as long as you tolerate it, and the melanoma doesn't progress.
 The infusion lasts for 30 minutes.

 When nivolumab and ipilimumab are given in combination, both drugs are given by IV.
 Nivolumab is given over a 30-minute period.
-Ipilimumab is given over 90 minutes.
+Ipilimumab is also given over 30 minutes.
 They will be given every three weeks for a total of four doses.
 After that, nivolumab is usually given alone every two or four weeks.
 The therapy is usually given for as long as you tolerate it, and the melanoma doesn't progress for a maximal treatment time of two years.